rotoclone/strategic-communication/README.md

 * 9: Executive Management

 ## Operations
+A Strategic Communication program consists of a series of operations separated by newlines.

 Unless otherwise denoted, all operands must be register names.
 * increment `x`
   * innovate `x`